 Patients enrolled by all sites had lower rates of 30-day readmission than historical rates for their partner hospitals except Butte's heart failure patients and Alameda's chronic obstructive pulmonary disease patients.
-The change in Butte's protocol to require at least one home visit for every patient did not reduce its readmission rate for heart failure patients.
-Prior to the change in Butte's protocol, the project's 30-day all-cause readmission rate for persons with heart failure was 28.4%; following the change, the 30-day all-cause readmission rate for persons with heart failure was 29.6%.
+The change in Butte's protocol to require at least one home visit for every patient did not reduce its 30-day all-cause readmission rate for heart failure patients.

-^{†30-}day readmission rate for enrolled patients was lower than the historical 30-day readmission rate and the difference was statistically significant.
+[†]30-day readmission rate for enrolled patients was lower than the historical 30-day readmission rate and the difference was statistically significant.